 NFT marketplaces like OpenSea have made new markets for digital creators.
 Artists can sell their work directly, with smart contracts handling royalties.
 This way, creators get fair pay, without middlemen.

 Before using Ethereum apps, check gas fees on Etherscan.io.
-Fees change with demand and can affect costs.
-It’s smart to do things when fees are lower.
+Fees change with demand and can affect costs, so it’s smart to do things when fees are lower.

 The Ethereum world keeps getting better.
-Ethereum 2.0 uses less energy and is getting faster and cheaper.
+Post–Merge Ethereum (since Sep 2022) now runs proof‑of‑stake, cutting energy use by 99.9%, and boosting speed and cost-efficiency.
 It’s all thanks to ongoing tech improvements.

 Supply chain provenance enhances product traceability